 - Open this certificate, and click the General tab.
-Click the button to Install Certificate.
+Click the Install Certificate button.

 - Once the Certificate Import Wizard opens to the Welcome panel, click Next.

-- On the Certificate Store panel, choose the option to Place all certificates in the following store.
+- In the Certificate Store panel, choose the Place all certificates in the following store option.

 - Click the Browse button.
-On the Select Certificate Store dialog, enable the option to Show physical stores.
+On the Select Certificate Store dialog box, enable the Show physical stores option.

 - Expand the Trusted Root Certification Authorities folder to expose its contents.
 Select Local Computer as the certificate store you want to use.
 Click OK.

-- On the Certificate Store panel, click Next.
+- In the Certificate Store panel, click Next.

 - Click Finish.

-- Repeat steps 1–11 for each GIS server in your site.
+- Repeat steps 1 through 11 for each GIS server in your site.

 - Restart each GIS server in your site.

-Once HTTPS has been configured, ArcGIS Server listens on port 6443 for HTTPS requests.
+With HTTPS enabled by default, ArcGIS Server listens on port 6443 for requests.
 Use the URLs below to securely access ArcGIS Server: